 Colombia is a country very much overlooked by female travellers but the majority of Colombia is surprisingly safe for women.
 That's why we've given it 3 stars.
 Being part of Latin America, it is still a very machismo society but the only place you may feel uncomfortable here is on the Caribbean coast where cat calls are common.

 Spend time in the big cities and you’ll be surprised by the tight clothing that women wear especially in Medellin.
 This is one city where you can wear what you want without worrying about attracting the wrong type of attention.

 There is crime here so only take out as much money as you need and use ATMs during the day especially in Cali.
 Flashing jewellery or your phone or camera is not wise so be careful with your valuables and only carry the minimal items with you.
 Be careful in the evenings and try to avoid night buses across the border with Ecuador.
 Take day buses if you can.
-If you are backpacking alone in Colombia you will find others to team up with.
+If you are backpacking alone in Colombia you're guaranteed to find others to team up with.

 There is still trouble between the government and the Farc Rebels, so check the latest updates for areas and routes to avoid.
 If you learn some Spanish phrases and stay clear of the comunas (the poorer areas), Colombia will capture your heart.